On the Nonlocaity in the Goulomb Gauge External Field Problem: The underlying physical picture

 Since the Lorentz-force acting on the charge does not perform any work on it this $H$ is numerically equal to the kinetic energy $mV^2/2$.
 Hence ${\bf p} = m{\bf V} + (e/c){\bf A}({\bf r})$ where ${\bf V} = \dot{\bf r}(t)$ is the instantaneous velocity of the charge.

 Any gauge transformation of $\bf A$ is accompanied by a canonical transformation of $\bf p$ so as to make the difference ${\bf p}-(e/c){\bf A}$ unchanged.
 As it is well known (see e.g. [5]) in the special case of the Coulomb-gauge the quantity $(e/c){\bf A}$ is equal to the momentum $\bf G$ stored in the combined electric field of the charge and the external field $\bf B$ when the charge is {\em at rest} at the point ${\bf r}(t)$ of its trajectory.
-The field momentum, therefore, seems as rigidly attached to the particle as was the case with the field angular momentum $\bf N$ and the rotator in the example of the previous sections.
-At any moment of time $t$ and point $P$ in space the electric field contributing to $\bf G$ is determined by the location of the charge ${\bf r}(t)$ at the same moment of time however far away from $P$.
+Hence, this $\bf G$ seems rigidly attached to the particle as was the case with the field angular momentum $\bf N$ and the rotator in the example of the previous sections.
+At any moment of time $t$ and point $P$ in space the electric field contributing to $\bf G$ is determined by the location of the charge ${\bf r}(t)$ at the same moment of time however far away from $P$, and, therefore, {\em it obviously cannot be equal to the true momentum $\pmb{\cal G}$ stored in the combined field of the particle and that of the external sources at} $t$.
 Since composite charged bodies are built up of pointlike charged constituents the nonlocality found in the case of the rotating body has been inherited from this description of the point charge.

-The sole virtue of the example with the rotator in the previous section was that, owing to the splitting of $\bf N$ into fractions located within two disjoint domains of space, its nonlocality appeared more spectacular than that of a point charge without structure.
-But in order to elucidate the physical picture behind this seemingly nonlocal Hamiltonian description it is sufficient to confine ourselves to the case of a single point charge.
+The sole virtue of the example with the rotator in the previous section was that, owing to the splitting of $\bf N$ into fractions located within disjoint domains of space, its nonlocality appeared more spectacular than that of a point charge.
+But in order to elucidate the physical picture behind this seemingly nonlocal description it is sufficient to confine ourselves to the case of a single point charge.

 The electromagnetic part of the energy-momentum tensor decomposes into the sum of three terms $T_{\alpha\beta}^{(i)}$ according to the power of $\bf B$ in them.
 Each term satisfies a balance equation (continuity equation with sources) of its own.
 This may be verified either by direct computation or by rescaling the external field $\bf B$ with a scalar factor $k$.
 For an arbitrary value of $k$ the electromagnetic energy-momentum tensor becomes equal to the sum $k^0T_{\alpha\beta}^{(0)} + k^1T_{\alpha\beta}^{(1)} + k^2T_{\alpha\beta}^{(2)}$.
 Since the sum satisfies a balance equation for any value of $k$ the three parts must satify it separately.